haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Actions
 Multiattack.
 The veteran makes two longsword attacks.
 If it has a shortsword drawn, it can also make a shortsword attack.
 Longsword.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) slashing damage, or 8 (1d10 + 3) slashing damage if used with two hands.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 403